11 Ways To Be A Better Beekeeper

 How to be a better beekeeper, 11 different ways.

-Before you pick up your bees pick up a book!
-There is so much to learn about the bees before you open up a hive.
+Before you pick up your bees, pick up a book!
+There is so much to learn about bees before you open a hive.
 Arm yourself with some knowledge from a few good books before taking the plunge into the world of bees.

 #2: Learn from others

-Ask 10 beekeepers the same question and you will get 12 different answers!
+Ask ten beekeepers the same question, and you will get 12 different answers!
 Beekeepers are an opinionated bunch, but there is a good chance that all 12 of those answers may just be correct.
 Different things work for different people, so find what works for you.

 #3: Go slow